Easy Easter Activities for Kids & No-Dye Egg Decorating Ideas

 First on our list is a paper plate bunny purse, and when I tell you that my girls absolutely loved this one, believe me.

-- Cut out bunny ears from cardstock or paper plates and glue them behind the paper plate.
-Draw the whiskers, punch holes to hang your ribbon.
+2. Next, cut out bunny ears from cardstock or paper plates and glue them behind the paper plate, then draw the whiskers.

 Toilet Roll Bunny